Bolesław II the Horned

 Bolesław II the Horned (Bolesław II Rogatka), known also as Bolesław II the Bald (Bolesław II Łysy; c.
 1220/5 – 26/31 December 1278), a member of the Silesian Piasts, was High Duke of Poland briefly in 1241 and Duke of Silesia at Wrocław from 1241 until 1248, when the duchy was divided between him and his brothers.
 After the partition, he ruled the Silesian Duchy of Legnica until his death.
 The second Mongol raid against Poland, led by Nogai Khan, occurred during his reign.

 Family history

 Bolesław was the eldest son of the Polish high duke Henry II the Pious by his wife Anna, a daughter of the Přemyslid king Ottokar I of Bohemia.
 His paternal grandparents were Henry the Bearded and Hedwig of Silesia.
 Among his younger siblings were Mieszko (died 1242), Henry III the White (d.
 1266), Konrad II (d.
-1274), Władysław, and Elisabeth, who married her Piast cousin Duke Przemysł I of Greater Poland.
+1274), Władysław (d.
+1270), and Elisabeth (d.
+1265), who married her Piast cousin Duke Przemysł I of Greater Poland.